 Eligibility is based on an applicant’s self-determination of need.
 We do not require proof of loss of income, cancellations, etc. We will ask applicants to identify their financial need via multiple-choice questions.
 They will also have the option to describe their need in more detail.

 Relief aid is meant to serve those most vulnerable who are currently unable to afford essential costs of living, such as food, rent/mortgage, utilities, transportation, healthcare, prescriptions, caregiving, and childcare.
-Please be honest in assessing your own need, and mindful that we will receive far more applications than we will be able to fund.
-If you are currently financially stable (able to pay rent, buy food, etc.), please refrain from applying at this time.

 DO THE GRANT AMOUNTS FLUCTUATE?
 CAN APPLICANTS REQUEST MORE OR LESS THAN $1,000?